ramonmata/titanic-training/README.md

 -   See [Factors](https://stat.ethz.ch/R-manual/R-devel/library/base/html/factor.html)
 -   `?factor` in the R console for help

-After Data is loaded in R Global Environment, we can take a look at the data by executing:
+After Data is loaded in R Global Environment, we can take a quick look at the data by executing the following:

 ``` r
 str(train)